-- Third-party software: an increase of R\$50.0 million, or 61.5%, in third-party software revenues to R\$131.3 million for the year ended December 31, 2021 from R\$81.3 million for the year ended December 31, 2020, driven primarily by an increase in solutions and services purchased by our existing customers, reflecting (i) an increase in demand for our managed service provider model which pairs installation services (for which we charge additional amounts) together with the resale of third-party software licenses, with our managed service model generating R\$92.3 million in revenues during the period, reflecting in part the migration of existing customers from our marketplace model and (ii) a general trend of existing customers increasing the scope of their orders with us, as reflected in (A) the increase of our NRR over the period, increasing to 136.0% as of December 31, 2021 from 103.0% as of December 31, 2020, with such increase driven almost entirely by our third-party software business line over the period and (B) an increase in the number of customers that contributed more than US\$1 million in revenues in the trailing 12 months, to 11 customers as of December 31, 2021 from nine customers as of December 31, 2020, with such variation driven almost entirely by our third-party software business line; - Proprietary software as a service (SaaS): an increase of R\$34.0 million in proprietary SaaS revenues to R\$39.8 million for the year ended December 31, 2021 from R\$5.8 million for the year ended December 31, 2020, mainly due to (i) an increase of R\$19.4 million in revenues from the sale of proprietary solutions, driven primarily by the sale of application integration solutions and APIs following our acquisition of LinkAPI in December 2020 and (ii) an increase of R\$9.3 million in revenues from increased sales volume related to wider adoption of our SDP proprietary data platform among our customers; and
+• Third-party software: an increase of R\$50.0 million, or 61.5%, in third-party software revenues to R\$131.3 million for the year ended December 31, 2021 from R\$81.3 million for the year ended December 31, 2020, driven primarily by an increase in solutions and services purchased by our existing customers, reflecting (i) an increase in demand for our managed service provider model which pairs installation services (for which we charge additional amounts) together with the resale of third-party software licenses, with our managed service model generating R\$92.3 million in revenues during the period, reflecting in part the migration of existing customers from our marketplace model and (ii) a general trend of existing customers increasing the scope of their orders with us, as reflected in (A) the increase of our NRR over the period, increasing to 136.0% as of December 31, 2021 from 103.0% as of

+December 31, 2020, with such increase driven almost entirely by our third-party software business line over the period and (B) an increase in the number of customers that contributed more than US\$1 million in revenues in the trailing 12 months, to 11 customers as of December 31, 2021 from nine customers as of December 31, 2020, with such variation driven almost entirely by our third-party software business line;

-AI & data analytics services: an increase of R\$4.8 million, or 13.4%, in AI & data analytics services revenues to R\$40.5 million for the year ended December 31, 2021 from R\$35.7 million for the year ended December 31, 2020, mainly due to increased volume of contracts for projects with existing customers.
+- Proprietary software as a service (SaaS): an increase of R\$34.0 million in proprietary SaaS revenues to R\$39.8 million for the year ended December 31, 2021 from R\$5.8 million for the year ended December 31, 2020, mainly due to (i) an increase of R\$19.4 million in revenues from the sale of proprietary solutions, driven primarily by the sale of application integration solutions and APIs following our acquisition of LinkAPI in December 2020 and (ii) an increase of R\$9.3 million in revenues from increased sales volume related to wider adoption of our SDP proprietary data platform among our customers.
+For the year ended December 31, 2021, we estimate that our LTV/CAC decreased to 8.4x from 8.5x for the year ended December 31, 2020, driven primarily by the increase in sales and marketing expenses despite the increase in proprietary SaaS revenues, which positively contributed to our revenue mix with higher-margin products; and - AI & data analytics services: an increase of R\$4.8 million, or 13.4%, in AI & data analytics services revenues to R\$40.5 million for the year ended December 31, 2021 from R\$35.7 million for the year ended December 31, 2020, mainly due to increased volume of contracts for projects with existing customers.